Geopolitics And Tape Bombs Everywhere You Look

 - headline risk is very real

 While intuitive and self-evident to professional traders, neither of those points are what I would call "common knowledge" among retail investors.
-And maybe that's a good thing in the sense that most people don't need to worry about intraday swings in things like 10Y yields (NYSEARCA:TLT) and FX.
+And maybe that's a good thing in the sense that most people don't need to worry about intra-day swings in things like 10-Y yields (NYSEARCA:TLT) and FX.

 That said, the reason the first post linked above was so important was that in it, I again reminded you that the entire "Trump trade" is based on the reflation narrative, and because part and parcel of that narrative are rising yields and a stronger dollar, you need to be very careful with headline risk ("tape bombs") and geopolitical tension.
 Here's what I said:

 As always, this is a completely dispassionate assessment.
 I have no dogs at all in this fight.
-But what I am telling you is that the yen (NYSEARCA:FXY) and Treasurys are looking for any excuse whatsoever to rally.
+But what I am telling you is that the yen (NYSEARCA:FXY) and Treasuries are looking for any excuse whatsoever to rally.

-So you know, if the yen and yields are behind the narrative, and the faith in the narrative is what's ultimately keeping this thing going with central banks set to start pulling back the punchbowl, you really don't want to see the yen and Treasurys rally any further.
+So you know, if the yen and yields are behind the narrative, and the faith in the narrative is what's ultimately keeping this thing going with central banks set to start pulling back the punch bowl, you really don't want to see the yen and Treasuries rally any further.

-Well, 59 Tomahawk missiles and a whole lot of tough talk aimed at Moscow and Pyongyang later and sure enough, the yen and Treasurys have rallied.
+Well, 59 Tomahawk missiles and a whole lot of tough talk aimed at Moscow and Pyongyang later and sure enough, the yen and Treasuries have rallied.
 In case you haven't noticed, all anyone has talked about in the financial media since the first post linked above was published is geopolitics and how the "fallout" (a word I hope I won't soon have to use in the literal sense) has triggered a flight to safety (read: yen buying and a Treasury rally):

 Note what happened on Wednesday afternoon just before the close (purple on the far-right).
 Here's what hit at 3:15 EST: